Lea Bridge: Transport

 The local station for Lea Bridge is Lea Bridge railway station on the Lea Valley lines.
 Also close by is Clapton railway station on the Liverpool Street to Chingford line.
 Lea Bridge Road is well served by buses having seven bus routes in total, two of which are night routes, and one 24-hour route.
 Buses in the area include routes 55, 56, 58 and W19, with the addition of night routes N38, N55 and 24-hour operated route 158.
-More recently, there is now a 308 bus which comes from Leabridge roundabout and turns into Chatsworth Road, going to Stratford.
+More recently, there is now a 308 bus which comes from Lea Bridge roundabout and turns into Chatsworth Road, going to Stratford.

-From Leabridge roundabout intersection with Upper and Lower Clapton roads, a number of buses travel south through Hackney, and to the City, and to the north through Stamford Hill and Stoke Newington.
+From Lea Bridge roundabout intersection with Upper and Lower Clapton roads, a number of buses travel south through Hackney, and to the city, and to the north through Stamford Hill and Stoke Newington.